ASGCOPS/dicos_document/docs/source/dicosapp.rst

      - 128GB
      - yes

-How to use
+How to Use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Request for specific application installation
+Request for Specific Application Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have special requirement for the application installation, please contact to DiCOS-Support@twgrid.org.